 Initiate efforts to change the behavior of students engaged in bullying behaviors through intervention and support;

-Support targets of bullying in ways that support resolution and increase their sense of safety and protective skills for handling bullying; and
+Support targets of bullying, so that the District and not the target of bullying can respond without the student feeling compelled to respond on their own; and

 Support witnesses of bullying.

 A student who engages in any act of bullying or retaliation is subject to appropriate disciplinary action, up to and including suspension or expulsion.
-In addition, the principal must consider other actions that may be appropriate in response to student bullying, including but not limited to:
+In addition, the principal or designee must consider other actions that may be appropriate in response to student bullying, including but not limited to:

 Implementing educational opportunities and programming to inform students that bullying is prohibited, teach students about behaviors that constitute bullying, and advise them how to report and the response and consequences for engaging in bullying activity.

-Holding conferences with the parents/guardians/caregivers of students who continue to engage in bullying after intervention by District personnel, in order to develop cooperative strategies to address the students’ behavior.
+Holding conferences with the parents/caregivers of students who continue to engage in bullying after intervention by District personnel, in order to develop cooperative strategies to address the students’ behavior.

-Holding training and professional development to assist school staff in being alert to student bullying, taking appropriate action when bullying occurs and creating an atmosphere where bullying is not tolerated at school or school-related activities.
+Holding training and professional development to assist school employees in being alert to student bullying, taking appropriate action when bullying occurs, and creating an atmosphere where bullying is not tolerated at school or school-related activities.

 Adopted by Board: August 13, 2001 Revised by Board: October 11, 2004